Tesla Powerwalls vs. Gas Generators

 Improve Resiliency with Solar + Battery Backup

 During hurricanes and other extreme weather events, or even ordinary outages, backup energy storage is critical, especially on Long Island.
 Pairing a solar system with a Tesla Powerwall (or two) is the best way to increase your home’s energy resiliency in case of emergencies.
+It’s important to keep in mind that solar panels don’t work when grid connection is down.
 When combined with solar, the Tesla Powerwall will continue recharging with sunlight and can provide power indefinitely until the grid is restored.

 Integrating a Powerwall with solar panels is the best way to maximize your system’s value and your energy savings.
 EmPower Solar is currently able to offer Powerwalls to new or existing solar clients.